EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

-# PhoneGap Social Sharing plugin for iOS (and Android soon)
+# PhoneGap Social Sharing plugin for Android and iOS6+

+TODO: note that vailable is optional, can be used to show/hide share button, but an useragent check is also an option

 by [Eddy Verbruggen](http://www.x-services.nl)